CIS-5660-Fall-2025/hw02-stylization/README.md

 ## Shader Progress
 <img width="500px" alt="" src="/ReferenceImages/InitialSubmission.png" />
-I haven't imported a model yet, but I transferred the toon shader graph, added multiple light interaction capabilites, added a specular highlight (which is on the wrong side for some reason and I'll go to OH to fix it), and imported a shadow texture of dots.
-The shadow implementation isn't working exactly how I want it to, but I hope to resolve issues with it before submitting next Monday.
-My plan is to find a model online of one of the three characters or possibly use the Sonic model and create a similar style and add the appropriate colors with specular highlights and then add the outlines required in part 3.
+I haven't imported a model yet, but I transferred the toon shader graph, added multiple light interaction capabilites, added a specular highlight, and imported a shadow texture of dots.
+The shadow implementation isn't working exactly how I want it to, but it's pretty close.
+I was able to get the Depth and Normal Buffers working by fixing the bug in the Full Screen Feature.cs file but I was not able to implement the outline entirely by following a video, although I did add the Cross Outlines function to the OutlineHelp file, I just wasn't able to implement it.

 ## Project Overview: